 Contact Our Media Teampress (at) nutonomy.com

-Earlier this month nuTonomy and Lyft forged a strategic R&D partnership focused on understanding and optimizing the end-to-end experience of passengers in autonomous vehicles.
-Through the partnership, the companies will gather valuable research and insights into all aspects of ensuring a passenger’s comfort and safety during an AV ride – from routing and booking to the performance of the driving system and how it interacts and communicates with the rider.
+Under the partnership, nuTonomy and Lyft will align their respective technology platforms to gather valuable research and insights into all aspects of ensuring a passenger’s comfort and safety during an AV ride – from routing and booking to the performance of the driving system and how it interacts and communicates with the rider.

 Karl lagnemma, CEO and Co-founder of nuTonomy, said, “By combining forces with Lyft in the U.S., we’ll be positioned to build the best passenger experience for self-driving cars.
 Both companies care immensely about solving urban transportation issues and the future of our cities, and we look forward to working with Lyft as we continue to improve our autonomous vehicle software system.”

 Logan Green, CEO and Co-founder of Lyft, said, “At Lyft, we imagine a world where car ownership is optional and cities are designed for people instead of cars.
 Partnering with nuTonomy is an important step towards making this vision a reality.
 The nuTonomy team is one of the first movers in autonomous vehicle development, and we look forward to working with them to bring their autonomous vehicles to the Lyft network.”

 The collaborative R&D effort will take place in Boston, MA, where nuTonomy has been testing its self-driving electric cars since the beginning of the year.
 The tests are being conducted in Boston’s Raymond L. Flynn Marine Park and the adjacent Seaport and Fort Point neighborhoods.
 An engineer from nuTonomy rides in each of its vehicles during testing to observe system performance and assume control if needed.